 M&G Global Macro Bond is a ‘go-anywhere’ bond fund: manager Jim Leaviss can invest in any bond issued by governments and companies absolutely anywhere in the world.
 He can also invest in any currency.
 In deciding where to invest, Jim will use his considerable skill to take a view on macroeconomic conditions and combine this view with the stock-picking skill of his team to create a portfolio that should benefit from both long-term trends and short-term tactical investments.

-Our opinion
+Our Opinion

 Jim has a vast array of tools at his disposal for this fund and uses them all to great effect.
 From his own ability to read the macroeconomic environment, to his team’s stock-picking skills and full flexibility of the fund in terms of bonds, currencies and the use of derivatives, it is a formidable mix.
 Over the past twenty years managing this fund he has produced some excellent returns for investors.

-Fund manager
+Fund Managers

 Investment process

-As the fund’s title suggests, the process starts with a look at the global macroeconomic picture to identify the things that are going to affect bond markets over the next few years.
+As the Global Macro Bond fund’s title suggests, the process starts with a look at the global macroeconomic picture to identify the things that are going to affect bond markets over the next few years.
 Jim will consider factors such as central bank regimes and the long-term inflation target.
 He will also look at the current point in the global economic cycle, and try to identify any source of thematic disruption, such as the impact of new technology on inflation, or the increasing rise in populist politics and what impact that too could have.

 Risk